lintool/art-science-empirical-cs-2022f/README.md

 **Readings** (to be completed prior to the class session): ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 1: The Science of Impact (pages 159-219).

-We'll be having our debate on Topic 3: code dump or more?
+We'll be having our debate on Topic 3: How should you approach open-sourcing computational artifacts associated with your work?

 + Position A: Early-stage researchers should do the minimal in open-sourcing computational artifacts that arise from their work.
 Doing anything more than the community norm is a waste of time and effort that could be better spent writing more papers.
 + Position B: Early-stage researchers should actively promote the adoption of computational artifacts that arise from their work, for example, contributing to popular open-source libraries.
 Even if this requires a lot of time (e.g., refactoring code into a production-ready state), such efforts are worthwhile.